ranguard/www-leo-cuckoo-org/root/cv/index.md

 ##### A little about me and the types of job I would be interested in:

-`CTO for SME` / `team lead` / `systems architect` - mostly `remote` / `Bath (UK)` area.
+I'm looking for something interesting either as `CTO for SME`, `Team lead`, `Systems architect` or `Senior Developer` - mostly `remote` / `Bath (UK)` area.
 Could be contract or permanent.
 I love getting things done, either on my own or with others.
 I'm interested in all internet related technologies, current focus is `TypeScript`,  `Serverless` and `Event based architecture`, using AWS - though this is a passion rather than a requirement.
 I love working with `Perl`, though I wouldn't usually start a new project in it.

 I have `full stack` experience, including helping UI/UX teams I've had working for me, though with the knowledge CSS and HTML are not where my strengths lie, and lets not talk about design skills!